-When I was setting up my shop I decided that my new venture needed a name.
+Recently I decided that my venture into woodworking needed a name.
 Since I was a kid my dad always named his hobby ventures WB because they were his last two initials as well as those of my brother and I plus my dad's father and grandfather.
 When I was very young my dad smoked a pipe and made custom pipes from wood, metal and plastic.
 He had the WP Custom Pipes company.
-At one time we even had a HO railroad layout featuring the WB railroad company.
+At one time we even had a HO railroad layout featuring the WB Railroad.
 I can still remember the little engine with WB on the side going down the track.
 Somehow, by sheer coincidence, when Pam and I were thinking of a kennel name for our basset hounds we came up with Woebgon Bassets which went along with the WB theme from my childhood.
 So, in keeping with that tradition WB Fine Woodworking was born.

 In order to tie the name into our bassets which are very familiar to all who know us I decided to use the silhouette of our basset, Joy, as part of the logo.
 I used a circular saw blade because most of my work includes working on my table saw.
-The words, "Fine Woodworking" were printed in an Arts and Crafts style font because that's my favorite furniture and architectural style.
+The words, "Fine Woodworking" were printed in an Arts and Crafts style font because that's my favorite style of furniture and architecture.